rust-lang/rfcs/text/0000-api-doc-frontpage-styleguide.md

 ## First Example

+The purpose of the first example is to help the reader imagine themselves as a user of your crate.
+It gives them a sense of how high level or low level the crate's primary abstractions are and how some of the verbally described features play out in practice.

-The first example should provide a concise example to help a developer understand how they can work with your crate.
-Ideally, this example should only demonstrate your crate and core Rust functionality.
-Avoid large examples with lots of features; larger examples are better fit for the `examples` directory.
+Ideally this example should only demonstrate your crate and core Rust functionality.
+Avoid large examples with lots of features; those belong in the `examples` directory.

-Let's look at a sample of a good first example of a crate.
+Let's look at a good first example from the [`log`] crate.
 Notice that the author has focused on getting started, showing how to import and use the crate, and a few simple uses of common functionality.